Center for Macromolecular Interactions

 The BCMP Center for Macromolecular Interactions (CMI) is a resource for the characterization of macromolecules and their interactions.
 The CMI provides training, scientific consultation, and access to shared biophysical equipment, including surface plasmon resonance (SPR), biolayer interferometry (BLI), isothermal titration calorimetry ITC), differential scanning fluorimetry (DSF), circular dichroism (CD), and multi-angle light scattering (SEC-MALS).

-The East Quad NMR Faciltiy (EQNMR) is a core facility for small molecule NMR spectroscopy.
-The EQNMR Lab houses state-of-the-art 600 and 400MHz NMR systems capable of conducting multi-dimensional experiments on Natural Products and medicinal chemistry type samples.
+The HMS Bio-molecular NMR Facility supports NMR spectroscopy for biomedical research.
+The Bio-NMR Lab houses state-of-the-art 400, 500, 600, and 700MHz NMR systems capable of conducting multi-dimensional experiments in support of research on structure elucidation of natural products, medicinal chemistry, fragment-based drug discovery, metabolomics, and protein structure and dynamics.
 Training is provided to enable investigators to run their own experiments in a highly automated, user- friendly environment.

 Microfluidics Core at HMS

 The HMS Microfluidics Facility aims to make the tools of microfabrication and microfluidics available to all HMS users.
 Microfluidics has the potential to do for biology what microprocessors have done for computational sciences by integrating complex chemical and biological processes into one chip, facilitating the study of complex biological systems.